Killing Bigfoot with Bad Science

 Dr. Meldrum is not the obsessed Bigfoot guy who lives and breathes it 24 hours a day, and exhorts his students to become believers.
 Rather, he has a long list of publications and edited volumes, none of which pertain to Bigfoot; he teaches six courses, none of which pertain to Bigfoot; he's an Associate Professor of Anatomy & Anthropology; he's an Adjunct Associate Professor in the Department of Anthropology and the Department of Occupational and Physical Therapy; and he's the Affiliate Curator at the Idaho Museum of Natural History.
 He's not the Professor of Bigfoot.
 He carries as great a load of academic work in non-Bigfoot related studies as any professor.
 He's a real scientist doing real work.
 On top of all of this, he studies casts of Bigfoot footprints.

 Dr. Meldrum is responsible for drumming up his own grant money from private donors to fund any Bigfoot research that he chooses to do.
 In some cases, he has received small amounts of matching funds from the university.
-If you feel this was a bad expenditure, then criticize the university regents who decided to write the check, don't criticize the person they gave the funds to.
-The work of responsible scientists like Dr. Meldrum is exactly what true skeptics should be asking the Bigfoot community for, not criticizing him for it.
+If you feel this was a bad expenditure, then criticize the university regents who decided to write the check; don't criticize the applicant they awarded the funds to.
+The work of responsible scientists like Dr. Meldrum is exactly what true skeptics should be demanding from the Bigfoot community.

 Here is the way for a responsible skeptic to handle the Bigfoot claim.
 It's to say "You're making an extraordinary claim.
 Show me extraordinary evidence, and I'll believe it.
 Until then, I'm not convinced."
 Occasionally candidate evidence has come forward, like hair and stool samples, or the skull cap from Tibet.
-This evidence has been properly tested, and so far no new great ape species has been proven (and if I'm wrong about that, I invite your comments on the web site).
-A responsible skeptic's obligations do not extend to poking fun at the people who are looking for evidence, considering the lack of evidence to be proof of no evidence, or making personal comments about people.
-That's not good science.
-In some cases, Dr. Meldrum, and other scientists like him, are being better skeptics than the skeptics.
+This evidence has been properly tested, and so far no new great ape species has been proven.
+A responsible skeptic's obligations do not extend to poking fun at the people who are looking for evidence properly, considering the lack of evidence to be proof of no evidence, or making personal comments about people.
+That's not good science either.
+In some instances, Dr. Meldrum, and other scientists like him, are being better skeptics than the skeptics.

 And now, I'd like to say a few words to those who mean to support Bigfoot but do themselves more harm than good with bad arguments.
 The wrong ways to support Bigfoot: